RichKMLS/RichKMLS/README.md

-# Hi, I'm 'originates' aka Rich K 👋
+# Hi, I'm 'originates' aka Rich K. 👋

 I'm a Technical Specialist with extensive experience in creating automation and AI solutions.
 I enjoy tackling complex problems with innovative approaches and I'm passionate about using technology and data to improve lives.